kytos/documentation/tutorials/napps/create_your_napp.rst

       ├── README.rst
       └── settings.py

-- **kytos.json**: This file has your NApp metadata.
-You can edit the attributes on it.
-Those attributes are used by the |napps_server|_ to distribute your NApp.
+- **kytos.json**: This file contains your NApp metadata.
+You can edit its attributes on it.
+Those attributes are used by the |napps_server|_ to publish and distribute your NApp.
 - **settings.py**: Main settings parameters of your NApp
 - **main.py**: Main source code of your NApp
-- **README.rst**: Main description and informations about your NApp
+- **README.rst**: Main description and information about your NApp

 During this tutorial we are going to use only the ``main.py`` file to code our NApp.
-But if your code is big enought feel free to split your NApp into multiples modules.
+But, if your code is big enough, feel free to split your NApp into multiples modules.

 *************************